yinshihu6/yinshihu.github.io/index.md

 •	Designed the 16 6T SRAM cell array (including Pecharge, SIPO, and Sense Amplifier circuits) and the LUT circuits (using transmission gate logic), minimizing their delay.

-•	Designed the Layout of SRAM array, LUT, DFF and combine them into a CLB with the minimized area.
+•	Designed the Layout of SRAM array, LUT, DFF and combined them into a CLB with the minimized area.

 ### Control Circuit Welding for Control Devices of Laser Pattern
 Sept.
 2018 – Feb.
 2019